Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Baylor and its opponents have gone over the current 62-point total in three of seven games (42.9%) this season.
+- Baylor and its opponents have gone over the current 61-point total in three of seven games this season.

-- Texas has combined with its opponents to score more than 62 points in two games this season.

 Baylor Stats and Trends